Group Tour 13 days from £3645 per person

 In the morning, before visiting Persepolis, we’ll fit in a visit to the extraordinary necropolis at nearby Naqsh-e Rustam, where a collection of reliefs dating from the Achaemenid, Sassanid and Elamite periods are carved into a cliff face – one of the most awe-inspiring sights of ancient Asia.
 Burial site of the Persian kings, including Xerxes and Darius II, the tombs were spared destruction by Alexander and have survived the corrosive effects of two-millennia of weather to a remarkable extent.
 A low hill opposite them provides a marvellous bird's eye view of the site.

-We drive over the mountains to Yazd today, pausing en route at the archeological site of Pasagadae to see the Tomb of Cyrus the Great, before arriving in time for lunch and a look around the markets.
+We drive over the mountains to Yazd today, pausing en route at the archaeological site of Pasagadae to see the Tomb of Cyrus the Great.

 Pasargadae was the Achaemenid capital before the foundation of Persepolis, and is famous today as the site of the marble tomb of Cyrus the Great (558–530BC), which sits on a high, stepped plinth on a river plain near the hilltop fortress of Toll e-Takht.
 Overlooked by most visitors, the monument has retained the lonely serenity enjoyed by Ernst Herzfeld, Aurel Stein and the other archeologists who first explored the region in the early 20th century.
 Nearby, the dishevelled ruins of a palace, formal gardens and a temple are virtually all that remains of a once splendid city, which lay deserted after the Achaemenid departure for Persepolis.